7 tips for skin care for rosacea

 Tip 3: Protection from the sun's rays

-UV radiation particularly affects your skin and can also favor rosacea.
-Therefore, from spring to autumn, try to avoid direct sun and always wear one day care .
+UV radiation is particularly bad for your skin and can also promote rosacea.
+Therefore, try to avoid direct sun from spring to autumn and always apply a day care product.

 Tip 4: Avoid dangerous ingredients